jbcoe/value_types/presentations/vocabulary_types_2023_11_8.md

 # Vocabulary Types

-We refer to standard library types like `std::array`, `std::map`, `std::optional`,  `std::variant` and `std::vector` as _vocabulary types_.
+We refer to standard library types such as `std::array`, `std::map`, `std::optional`,  `std::variant` and `std::vector` as _vocabulary types_.

-We'd anticipate that an arbitrary piece of C++ library or application code would make use of some of these types.
+We postulate that an arbitrary piece of C++ library or application code would make use of some of these types.

 Standardizing vocabulary types is important as it allows different libraries to easily interoperate and for users to build applications.

-The standard library contains other, non-vocabulary types to do specific jobs like interacting with the filesystem, formatting text for output, or dealing with concurrency.
+The standard library contains other, non-vocabulary types to do specific jobs such as interacting with the filesystem, formatting text for output, or dealing with concurrency.

 We probably want to standardize both sorts of library type.